RI-imaging/DryMass/docs/tutorials/t02_hl60cells.rst

 edge-detection algorithm applied to the phase image.
 Since the edge-detection algorithm determines the edge on the slope of the phase profile (not where the phase profile starts to deviate from the background), it underestimates the radius.
-The solution is to take into account the full phase image when determining RI and radius :cite:`Kemper2007` :cite:`Mueller2018`.
+The solution to this problem is to take into account the full phase image when determining RI and radius :cite:`Kemper2007` :cite:`Mueller2018`.

+This can be achieved by modifying the ``[sphere]`` section of *drymass.cfg*.
-In figure 5d of reference :cite:`Mueller2018`, several sphere models are applied to obtain RI values for the same cell population.
-To compute these data, we run ``dm_analyze_sphere DHM_HL60_cells.zip`` three more times with a modified ``[sphere]`` section (note that this may take a while).
+In figure 5d of reference :cite:`Mueller2018`, multiple RI-retrieval methods are applied and compared for the same cell population.
+To repdroduce these data, we run ``dm_analyze_sphere DHM_HL60_cells.zip`` three more times with a modified ``[sphere]`` section (note that this may take a while).